 Resource-based economy

 Today, my brother shared two links with me.
-One is a somewhat sci-fi-ish video based on ideas from a certain Jacque Fresco, the other is an interview with Jacques Fresco himself.
+One is a somewhat sci-fi-ish video (edit: gone from YT) based on ideas from a certain Jacque Fresco, the other is an interview with Jacques Fresco himself.
 Consider this post a train of thought initiated by these videos.

 It is easy to dismiss things that don’t exist (yet) as impossible.
 However, it would be a mistake to do this all too carelessly, for as a humanity we started from zero.
 All the things that we have beyond our skull were once not around yet.